 Inspectors commented that some of the more recent annual reviews are of very high quality.
 We want every child, young people and their families to have this experience.

 Inspectors recognised our recent recruitment of additional Educational Psychologists, introducing a robust quality assurance process, early intervention initiatives and continuous monitoring and reporting are already leading to improvements.

 We also have plans in place to implement a completely new EHCP auditing tool which has been tried and tested at other local authorities and proven to be extremely effective.
 Staff across the partnership will be trained to use this new tool and we plan to implement in September.

 Inspectors could see that we are putting children and young people at the centre of everything we do, there is effective and open partnership working and they have confidence that we will be able to build on our progress.
 They reported that both leaders and staff feel there has been a sea change in the culture of joint working and openness to respond positively to challenges and recently appointed leaders have seized the opportunity to build on this and accelerate the pace of change.

-In terms of what happens next, we are required to produce a progress plan to the DfE and NHS England who will monitor our progress on the remaining three areas over the next 12 months.
+In terms of what happens next, we have submitted an Accelerated Progress Plan to the Department for Education (DfE) and NHS England (NHSE) who will monitor our progress on the remaining three areas over the next 12 months.
 This plan will be our commitment in making sure these three areas continue to improve sufficiently and everyone will feel the benefits.
-This will be available on our website once it has been agreed.
+We are currently awaiting sign off of our APP and will ensure that this is made available on our website once it has been agreed

 We will provide more information about the inspector’s findings and our accelerated improvement plan at the next Children’s Services Overview and Scrutiny Committee.